saiful79/face_extraction/README.md

-# face_extraction
+##face_extraction
-multiple face extraction from single image.it use opencv and haarcascade
+Face region extract from image or vedio using opencv python and haarcascade.it can able to extract multiple face from image.